RheoTechnicalX/CountryCapitalsHTML/README.md

-# Country_Capitals is an HTML created in Python with Folium to display on my website.
+# CountryCapitals is an HTML created in Python with Folium to display on my website.